List of characters in the Breaking Bad franchise: Carmen Molina

 Carmen Molina (played by Carmen Serano) is the assistant principal at JP Wynne High School, where Walt teaches and which Walt Jr. attends.
-In Season 3, Walt makes an awkward pass at her (as an attempt at "revenge" for Skyler's infidelity with Ted), resulting in him being placed on an indefinite sabbatical.
+In Season 3, Walt tries to seduce her (as an attempt at revenge for Skyler's infidelity with Ted), resulting in him being placed on an indefinite sabbatical.
 In Season 5, she has been promoted to principal.

 Pamela

-Pamela (played by Julie Dretzin) is a divorce attorney hired by Skyler in the third season.
+Pamela Orbic (played by Julie Dretzin) is a divorce attorney hired by Skyler in the third season.
 Skyler confides in Pamela that Walter is a drug dealer, and Pamela urges her to contact the police.

 Gretchen and Elliott Schwartz

 Gretchen Schwartz (played by Jessica Hecht) is Walt's former college chemistry assistant and now co-owner of Gray Matter, a successful pharmaceutical company.
 A former romantic interest of Walter's, she is married to Walter's former partner and friend, Elliott Schwartz (played by Adam Godley), who co-created Gray Matter.
 During their relationship, Gretchen took Walt to visit her parents over a weekend.
 Soon afterwards, Walt suddenly left all his research and sold his ownership stake in Gray Matter.
-Gretchen married Elliott, Gray Matter became successful, and Gretchen and Elliott became wealthy, leaving Walt bitter about their success.
+Gretchen married Elliott, Gray Matter became so successful that their company was worth 2.16 billion dollars by the time of the show, and Gretchen and Elliott became wealthy, leaving Walt bitter about their success.

 When Walt begins chemotherapy treatments for his cancer, he conceals the fact that he is paying for it with proceeds from his drug dealing by telling Skyler that Gretchen and Elliott are paying for it.
 Gretchen finds Walt lied to his family, and is horrified when Walter angrily and bitterly blames her and Elliott for ruining his life.
 Gretchen promises to maintain the lie for Walt as long as he tells Skyler that the Schwartzes can no longer fund his treatments.
-Skyler becomes suspicious, contacts Gretchen, and learns that the Schwartzes did not pay any of Walt's medical bills, forcing Walt to admit to Skyler the true source of his money.
+Skyler becomes suspicious, contacts Gretchen, and learns that the Schwartzes did not pay any of Walt's medical bills, and deduces that Walter must be getting the money through illegal means.

 In the series' final two episodes, "Granite State" and "Felina", Walt is in hiding in New Hampshire and preparing to turn himself in to the DEA.
 While at a bar, he sees an interview with the Schwartzes on Charlie Rose, who denounce Walt and minimize his involvement in starting Gray Matter.
 Instead of waiting for the police, Walt steals a car and returns to New Mexico.
 At Gretchen and Elliott's home, Walt claims to have snipers aiming rifles with laser sights at them, which he uses to coerce them into agreeing to use his remaining money to establish a trust for Walter Jr. while masking the source as a contribution from their charitable foundation.
 Unknown to the Schwartzes, the snipers are actually Badger and Skinny Pete, who are using laser pointers to simulate rifle sights.
 The threat causes Gretchen and Elliott to agree to Walt's demand.